IBM-Bluemix-Docs/containers/container_index.md

 *   **Machine Type**: The free cluster has one virtual worker node with 2 CPU and 4 GB memory available for your apps to use.
 When you create a standard cluster, you can choose between physical (bare metal) or virtual machines, along with various machine sizes.
 *   **Managed Master**: The worker node is centrally monitored and managed by a dedicated and highly available {{site.data.keyword.IBM_notm}}-owned Kubernetes master that controls and monitors all of the Kubernetes resources in the cluster.
 You can focus on your worker node and the apps that are deployed in the worker node without worrying about managing this master too.
-*   **Infrastructure Resources**: The resources that are required to run the cluster, such as VLANS and IP addresses, are managed in an {{site.data.keyword.IBM_notm}}-owned IBM Cloud infrastructure (SoftLayer) account.
-When you create a standard cluster, you manage these resources in your own IBM Cloud infrastructure (SoftLayer) account.
+*   **Infrastructure Resources**: The resources that are required to run the cluster, such as VLANS and IP addresses, are managed in an {{site.data.keyword.IBM_notm}}-owned {[softlayer]} account.
+When you create a standard cluster, you manage these resources in your own {[softlayer]} account.
 You can learn more about these resources and the [permissions needed](cs_users.html#infra_access) when you create a standard cluster.
 *   **Location and Other Options**: Free clusters are deployed within the region that you select, but you cannot choose which location (data center).
 For more control over location, networking, and persistent storage, create a standard cluster.
 [Learn more about the benefits of free and standard clusters](cs_why.html#cluster_types).